kubernetes/kubernetes/docs/user-guide/docker-cli-to-kubectl.md

 #### docker login

-There is no direct analog of 'docker login' in kubectl.
+There is no direct analog of `docker login` in kubectl.
 If you are interested in using Kubernetes with a private registry, see [Using a Private Registry](images.md#using-a-private-registry).

 #### docker version